2231-DSCI-644-01-Org/Assignment5/README.md

 - **Parser Module:** Parses the JSON data obtained by the scraper, preparing it for insertion or updating into the database.
 Two separate classes, `parser.py` and `loader.py`, handle data parsing and validation/insertion operations.

 - **Database Configuration and Modeling:** Configures the database and defines SQLAlchemy models for repository information, issues, and comments.
-Alembic is used for database schema management, and an ER diagram is designed for a relational database structure.
+Alembic is used for database schema management.

 - **Database Handler:** Implements functions in `handler.py` for interacting with the database, including CRUD operations, optimized bulk inserts, and data validation before insertion.